-8. “I think...
+9. “I think...
 I am.” — At World’s End

-For a mostly comedic character, he’s quite endearing, but the devastation of the scene lies in Elizabeth’s (Keira Knightley) heart wrenching pleas.
+For a mostly comedic character, he’s quite endearing, but the devastation of the scene lies in Elizabeth’s (#KeiraKnightley) heart-wrenching pleas.
 She begs for her dead father to return with them to the land of the living, but he is unable and unwilling to, accepting his fate with a disconcerting calmness.
 It's just my hay-fever, honest...

 8. “You know my name?” — At World’s End

-The scene where Elizabeth discovers an ailing Bootstrap Bill (Stellan Skarsgård) in the brig of the Flying Dutchman also isn’t overtly gory or disturbing; moreso that it becomes quite perturbing when you think about it.
-Like with Jack Sparrow, Bootstrap Bill’s (Stellan Skarsgård) mental faculties start to suffer as his imprisonment by Davy Jones (Bill Nighy) lengthens.
-As he’s slowly absorbed into the ship and is feasted upon by sea life, his dwindling sense of self is clear; after all, his shock and happiness that someone simply knows his name are incredibly saddening, and scarily reminiscent of real mental illnesses.
+The scene where Elizabeth discovers an ailing Bootstrap Bill (Stellan Skarsgård) in the brig of the Flying Dutchman also isn’t overtly gory or disturbing, but rather unsettling.
+Like with Jack Sparrow (#JohnnyDepp), Bootstrap Bill’s mental faculties start to suffer as his imprisonment by Davy Jones (#BillNighy) draws out.
+As he’s slowly absorbed into the ship and feasted upon by sea life, his dwindling sense of self is clear; after all, his shock and happiness that someone simply knows his name are incredibly saddening, and scarily reminiscent of real mental illnesses.

-6. He’s ‘armless! — The Curse of the Black Pearl
+7. He’s ‘armless! — The Curse of the Black Pearl

-5. Shivver Me Timbers - Dead Man’s Chest
+6. Shivver Me Timbers - Dead Man’s Chest

-The fictional - but no less controversial- Pelegostos certainly had to make this list!
-Captured by the cannibalistic tribe, Will Turner (Orlando Bloom) and Gibbs (Kevin McNally) are put in round, rough cages that are suspended over a chasm to await their fate.
-As they try to formulate an escape plan, Will asks where the rest of the crew is, Gibbs ominously states:
+The fictional (but no less controversial) Pelegostos certainly had to make this list!
+Captured by the cannibalistic tribe, Will Turner (#OrlandoBloom) and Gibbs (Kevin McNally) are put in round, rough cages that are suspended over a chasm to await their fate.
+As they try to formulate an escape plan, Will asks where the rest of the crew are, to which Gibbs ominously states:

 “These cages we’re in?
 Weren’t built until after we got here.”

-4. “Fish-people, by dint of being fish-people...” — Dead Man’s Chest
+5. “Fish-people, by dint of being fish-people...” — Dead Man’s Chest

-3. A Family Affair — Dead Man’s Chest
+4. A Family Affair — Dead Man’s Chest

 Again, this isn’t gory, but it’s definitely grim.
 When you look back on Bootstrap Bill’s role in the series, you can’t help but feel a tad sorry for him.
 He is betrayed by his own crew, and left, in his own words, “unable to move or die” for quite some time before escaping and becoming one of Davy Jones’s crew.

-All alone and presumed dead, it must have been quite something to reunite with your only child some ten years after seeing him... and then being forced to flog the skin off his back mere seconds afterwards.
+All alone and presumed dead, it must have been quite something to reunite with your only child some ten years after seeing him... and then be forced to flog the skin off his back mere seconds afterwards.
 His tears speak a thousand words, and Davy Jones’s sadistic smirk is horrible.
 If that’s not barbaric, I don’t know what is.

 3. The Death of “Mister Beard” — On Stranger Tides

-On Stranger Tides’ McGuffin is the legendary Fountain of Youth, which, to paraphrase Angelica (Penelope Cruz), essentially takes the life from a person and grants the time they would have lived to someone else.
-This is Disney, yeah?
+On Stranger Tides’s McGuffin is the legendary Fountain of Youth, which, to paraphrase Angelica (#PenelopeCruz), essentially takes the life from a person, and grants the time they would have lived to someone else.
+This is #Disney, yeah?
 So you’d expect some form of rapid aging and collapse, right?
-Wrong: this Fountains dispenses of its victims in a manner similar to Donovan's demise in Indiana Jones and The Last Crusade, perhaps?
-Hell no!
+Wrong: this Fountains dispenses of its victims in a manner similar to Donovan's demise in Indiana Jones and The Last Crusade.

-Through his usual trickery, Jack ensures that Blackbeard (Ian McShane) is on the giving end.
-Instead of wrinkles and premature greying, a vortex of water literally strips the flesh off Blackbeard’s body in a bloody swirl...whilst he’s still conscious... and even trying to escape...as his daughter looks on...
+Through his usual trickery, Jack ensures that Blackbeard (#IanMcShane) is on the giving end.
+Instead of wrinkles and premature graying, a vortex of water literally strips the flesh off Blackbeard’s body in a bloody swirl...whilst he’s still conscious, and trying to escape...as his daughter looks on...

-1. Mercer's Sticky End — At World’s End
+2. Mercer's Sticky End — At World’s End

 Bill Nighy’s cruel Davy Jones is undeniably one of the highlights of the series.
-He’s incredibly memorable, fantastically realised and is one of the most complex and sympathetic characters in the whole series.
-But he’s still a sadistic and formidable villain, and this scene is a perfect example of this.
+He’s incredibly memorable, fantastically realized, and is one of the most complex and sympathetic characters in the whole saga.
+Yet he’s still a sadistic and formidable villain, and this scene is a perfect example of this.
 Seizing his chance in the heat of battle, Jones takes his revenge on Cutler Beckett's stooge Mercer by forcing his facial tentacles (beard-acles?) into his captor’s open orifices, with visible relish.

 We’re not sure exactly what kills Mercer (Did he choke?
 Did the tentacles scramble his brains?) but the sickening sound effects of him choking, plus his bloodied eyes and face in the aftermath, ensure that this method of dying won’t feature on anyone’s list of preferred ways to go.